Egypt to pick Islamist or military man as president

 Election committee officials said late on Thursday that about half of Egypt's 50 million eligible voters had cast ballots.
 The Brotherhood official put the turnout at 40 percent.

-(Additional reporting by Tom Perry, Edmund Blair, Omar Fahmy, Tamim Elyan and Samia Nakhoul; Writing by Edmund Blair; Editing by Michael Roddy)
+(Additional reporting by Tom Perry, Edmund Blair, Omar Fahmy, Tamim Elyan and Samia Nakhoul; Writing by Edmund Blair; Editing by Alistair Lyon)